anagha-microsoft/hdi-spark-dr/README.md

 HDInsight Spark service has many infrastructure and service components and when architectecting high availability of your application/solution, the following are the considerations.
 To level-set, high-availability as referenced in this section has to do with *fault tolerance within the same datacenter*.

 ### 1.0.1.
 HDInsight platform infrastructure - storage
-HDInsight Spark leverages a choice of Azure object storage or Azure Data Lake Store for HDFS compatible storage system.<BR>
+HDInsight Spark leverages a choice of Azure object storage or Azure Data Lake Store for HDFS compatible storage system.
+The focus of this writeup is on Azure Blob Storage.  *Azure Data Lake Store (referred to as ADLS Gen 1) will eventually be deprecated in favor of Azure Data Lake Store Gen 2 - documentation updates shortly*.  <BR>

 **Azure Blob Storage:**
 The storage service redundancy default is LRS (Locally Redundant Storage) and  automatically maintains 3 replicas of each object.
 In the event of any failure, it serves up a replica, seamlessly.<BR>